Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

     * ***Tester feedback: Shaun Russell***
         * The "Final Result: Draw" outcome is confusing to the user.
         * Suggestion: Have "Win" and "Lose" game completion options only.
-        * Draw will continously tally until Win or Lose scores reach three.
+        * Draw will continuously tally until Win or Lose scores reach three.
 2. **Final result "Lose"**
     * ***Tester feedback: Shaun Russell***
         * The "Final Result: Lose" outcome isn't obvious enough to the user.